SansGuidon/bookmarks/README.md

 * [Ahmed Elsabbahy](https://github.com/aelsabbahy/dgoss-examples) - dgoss examples
 * [Ahmed Elsabbahy](https://medium.com/@aelsabbahy/tutorial-how-to-test-your-docker-image-in-half-a-second-bbd13e06a4a9) - Tutorial: How to test your docker image in half a second
 * [Stack Exchange](https://devops.stackexchange.com/a/706/3072) - How to test provisioning and configuration in Ansible setup?
-* [Venelux](https://velenux.wordpress.com/2016/11/20/test-driven-infrastructure-with-goss/) - Test Driven Infrastructure with Goss
+* [Pedro Artino](https://velenux.wordpress.com/2016/11/20/test-driven-infrastructure-with-goss/) - Test Driven Infrastructure with Goss

 # UX / UI
 * [Kevin Marks](https://backchannel.com/how-the-web-became-unreadable-a781ddc711b6) - How the Web Became Unreadable